 Stay: Hôi An Travel Lodge – Located right outside of the ancient city, Hôi An Travel Lodge had exceptional service and an exceptional breakfast buffet

-When I arrived to Hôi An and saw the lantern filled streets, I knew I had arrived in a town that has not been overhyped.
-While crowded and touristy, a place unlike any I’ve ever been.
+When I arrived in Hôi An and saw the lantern filled streets, I knew I had arrived in a town that has not been overhyped.
+While crowded and touristy, a place unlike any I’ve ever been to.
 Feeling as though I’ve truly stepped back in time into an ancient city, Hôi An filled me with happiness and a sense that in this little corner of the world, everything is alright.

 Highlights of Hôi An

 Wander the ancient streets, marveling at the lanterns.
 When I asked a local, “Why did Hôi An become the city of lanterns?”
 He responded, “Because we like hanging lanterns.”
 Touché my new friend.
 I have since learned that Hôi An became the city of lanterns way back in the 16th century when they were used to light up homes.
 Shop keepers quickly learned that the more lanterns they hung outside their shops, the more tourists would visit!

 See a cultural show at Lune Performing Centre

 Visit the night market… and try not to get too overwhelmed!

 My all-time favorite day in Vietnam was when I took the Hai Van Pass from Hôi An to Huê.
 If you plan on visiting, read about it here.

 Huê – One Day

 The stunning eight-hour motorbike ride from Hôi An will bring you three hours north to Huê.
 Rich in history, Huê is most famously known as being the city that housed the Nguyen Dynasty emperors from 1802-1945.

 Highlights of Huê